agabriele73/agabriele73/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on polishing up my projects.
+- 🔭 I’m currently working on personal projects to further enhance my skills and knowledge.
-- 🌱 I’m currently learning AWS and Google Auth.
+- 🌱 I’m currently learning the implementation of AWS and Google Auth into my projects.
 - 💬 Ask me about anything!

 </br>